Sonoma opens the 2026 In-Season Challenge — see the prior Coronado street-course picks or jump to the full Weekly Picks Hub.

 What Separates Sonoma

-No other road course on the NASCAR schedule has Sonoma’s elevation change profile.
-The blind crests and downhill braking zones reward track-specific knowledge that only comes from repetition at this exact circuit — which is why Larson’s home-track advantage is genuine and quantifiable in lap time data, not just narrative.
-For fantasy, this makes Sonoma one of the most predictable road courses at the top of the field (Larson is nearly always a must-start) while being unpredictable in the middle tier, where elevation-specific skills separate oval specialists from legitimate road course threats.
+No other road course on the NASCAR schedule has Sonoma’s elevation-change profile.
+The blind crests and downhill braking zones reward track-specific knowledge that only comes from repetition at this exact circuit — which is why Larson’s home-track advantage is genuine, and why specialists like van Gisbergen and Elliott separate themselves from the oval-first crowd.
+For fantasy, this makes Sonoma one of the most predictable road courses at the top of the field (the aces are nearly always must-starts) while being wide open in the middle tier, where elevation-specific skills decide who climbs and who fades.
+There is no cleanly published all-time race-average-speed record at Sonoma — caution counts swing it — so the qualifying mark above is the only hard record worth citing.

-This is an advance preview for the Toyota/Save Mart 350 at Sonoma Raceway.
-Full driver picks with must-starts, value plays, sleepers, and fades will be published during race week (Jun 22–27).
-Saturday practice and qualifying data will be integrated after sessions on Jun 27.
+This is the Wave 1 (pre-practice, pre-qualifying) preview for the Toyota / Save Mart 350 at Sonoma Raceway.
+A Wave 2 update with the full starting grid, practice long-run notes, confirmed DraftKings salaries, and opening odds will publish after Saturday’s sessions on June 27.
 For more fantasy NASCAR strategy, see our 2026 Strategy Guide, Season-Long Rankings, or return to the Weekly Picks Hub.